duncanc19/merge-conflict-demo/README.md

 I can't wear this uniform without some compromises

-Because you'll find out that we come
+Because you will find out that we come

 In different shapes and sizes